robotpy/pynetworktables/README.rst

 .. image:: https://travis-ci.org/robotpy/pynetworktables.svg
     :target: https://travis-ci.org/robotpy/pynetworktables

-A pure python implementation of NetworkTables, originally derived from the java implementation.
-NetworkTables are used to pass non-Driver Station data to and from the robot across the network.
+This is a pure python implementation of the NetworkTables protocol, derived from the wpilib ntcore C++ implementation.
+In FRC, the NetworkTables protocol is used to pass non-Driver Station data to and from the robot across the network.

-This implementation is intended to be compatible with python 2.7 and 3.4.
+This implementation is intended to be compatible with python 2.7 and python 3.3+.
 All commits to the repository are automatically tested on all supported python versions using Travis-CI.

 .. note:: NetworkTables is a protocol used for robot communication in the